AhmedAyman-96/Pokedex/README.md

 - Mobile-first approach with ultra-compact spacing
 - Progressive enhancement for larger screens
 - Viewport-optimized layouts
 - Responsive typography and spacing

 ### **Loading States**
+- Image skeleton loaders for Pokemon sprites
+- Loading more indicators with transparent backgrounds
+- Comprehensive error handling
+- Smooth loading transitions

+---

+**Built with ❤️ using React, TypeScript, and Vite**

+- Responsive typography and spacing

+### **Loading States**